fxwiegand/predictosaurus/README.md

 ## Example

-Here's a comprehensive example of using **Predictosaurus** to build a graph, process it, and visualize the results:
+This is an example of using **Predictosaurus** to build a graph, process it, and visualize the results:

 ```bash
 # Step 1: Build the variant graph